Iran says it detained a UAE ship and its crew on Monday - state TV | International

 Iran seized a United Arab Emirates-registered ship violating its territorial waters this week, Iran's Foreign Ministry said on Thursday, adding that UAE coastguards killed two Iranian fishermen on the same day.

-Tensions have risen between the two oil-rich countries which face each other across the Gulf since last week's agreement between the Gulf state and Tehran's arch-foe Israel to normalise ties.
-"On Monday, an Emirati ship was seized by Iran's border guards and its crew were detained due to illegal traffic in our country's waters," state TV quoted the statement as saying.
+Tensions have risen between the two countries, which face each other across the Gulf, since last week's agreement between the Gulf state and Tehran's arch-foe Israel to normalise ties.
+Iranian state television quoted a ministry statement as saying that the Emirati ship was seized by Iran's coastguards and its crew were detained due to illegal traffic in Iranian waters.

 - READ MORE ON: